dwayne/playwhe-restapi/README.md

-# PlayWhe RESTful web API
+# About

-A Sinatra web application that provides a RESTful web API to a database of past and present PlayWhe results.
+A Sinatra web application that provides a RESTful API to a database of PlayWhe results.

-A database of past PlayWhe results is provided (see the `data` directory) for testing purposes.
+**N.B.** *A database of PlayWhe results is provided (see the `data` directory) for testing purposes.*

 ## Prerequisites